 An education degree from St. Kate’s gets you noticed.
 Many principals tell us that they put our graduates’ resumes at the top of the pile when making hiring decisions.
 That’s not surprising — we’ve been education women to be teachers since 1905, so we know what we’re doing.

 St. Kate’s nationally recognized programs in education prepare you for teaching licensure in three areas: elementary K–6, secondary 5–12 and kindergarten through grade 12 in Minnesota and most other states.
 Preprimary and middle school endorsements can be added to a K–6 license.

+St. Kate's is home to The National Center for STEM Elementary Education and is a leader in science, technology, engineering and mathematics education.
 We incorporate more fieldwork than many other teaching-preparation programs.
 We also offer the nation’s first science, technology, engineering and mathematics (STEM) minor.
-All elementary education majors at St. Kate’s are required to complete a STEM certificate.
-The five course minor is designed to give future educators the confidence needed to teach STEM in elementary classrooms.
-Three courses are team taught by science and education faculty to maximize student learning and STEM understanding.
+All elementary education majors at St. Kate’s are required to complete a three-course STEM certificate.
+The five course minor is also available and is designed to give future educators the confidence needed to teach STEM in elementary classrooms.
+STEM courses are team taught by science and education faculty to maximize student learning and STEM understanding.